tylera277/CppBeginnings/VoyagerTrajectoryCalculator/README.md

 ULTIMATE GOAL: To compute when a interplanetary trip like the Voyager's mission, can take place in the future.

+Program which computes the trajectory of a planet in C++ then outputs that into an intermediate csv file to then be taken in by a python program to be plotted in matplotlib.

 DONE (11/8/2021)- Step 1: Get the 4th order Runge-Kutta working for a simple system of the Earth orbiting the Earth around the Sun located at the origin of the system.

 <p align="center">